- Featured in:

 Time management

-Time management is how we organize and balance our time between activities to achieve goals.
-Good time management maximizes productivity and reduces stress.
+Time management is organizing and balancing our time between activities to achieve goals.
+Hiring managers prefer candidates with personal time management skills to maximize on-site productivity and minimize work delays.

 - Prioritization